 All "beer" and "light" entrants should have a designated driver, an Uber, or carpool with a "sober" entrant.
 Don’t be dumb.
 Dumb people will not be allowed to participate in future Nomad events.

-Let me know if you have any questions, and thank you for signing up.
-Remember, the race will be capped at 50 entrants so don’t dilly dally! (waitlisters will be invited as spots open.
+Remember, the race is capped at 50 entrants so don’t dilly dally! (waitlisters will be invited as spots open up.
 The waitlist is first come, first serve)